FREDA LESTER | DURATION: 58 MINUTES

 She remembers growing up on a farm, her time in high school, and how she came to join the CMPD.

-She talks about being a rookie cop, how her CMPD career evolved, and being promoted to Sergeant, Captain and then Major.
+Freda talks about being a rookie cop, how her CMPD career evolved, being promoted to Sergeant, Captain and then Major, and what’s next for her now that she is retired.

 plus Mark’s Personal Word Essay: A Visit to Jail